VigneshRav/Add_To_Cart-using-React-Router/README.md

 ## 📌 Project Overview:

-This is a React-based eCommerce demo project that fetches products from the Fake Store API, displays them in a user-friendly interface, and allows users to:
+This is a React-based ECommerce project that fetches products from the Fake Store API, displays them in a user-friendly interface, and allows users to:

 - Add/remove products from a shopping cart